openflighthpc/docs.openflighthpc.org/docs/docs/flight-solo/admin-guides/alces-cloud/index.md

 This section provides guidance for managing a cluster on Alces Cloud.

-Alces Cloud delivers direct access to cloud HPC resources without oversubscribing resources to ensure maximum performance from the underlying resources.
+Alces Cloud delivers direct access to cloud HPC resources without over-subscribing resources to ensure maximum performance from the underlying resources.

 ## Quotas